gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 *Sloosh, sloosh, sloosh* go the oars.
 Something gloops in the water behind us.
 I twist around but can't see it.
 Being sent into the Tombs counts as capital punishment under Coriandi law.
 Hells, people sometimes ask to be flensed instead, thinking it'll be cleaner and faster.
-Me, I'm a volunteer...
+Me, I'm a volunteer…

-Which reminds me...
-I slip my hand under my leathers and pull out the letter I wrote that morning.
+Which reminds me…  I slip my hand under my leathers and pull out the letter I wrote that morning.
 "Here---can you give this to Sehdie?"

 Ishad snorts.
 "Don't be daft.
 Give it to her yourself."